Gerald Ford: House Minority Leader (1965–1973)

 Ford's private criticism of the Vietnam War became public knowledge after he spoke from the floor of the House and questioned whether the White House had a clear plan to bring the war to a successful conclusion.
 The speech angered President Johnson, who accused Ford of having played "too much football without a helmet".

 As minority leader in the House, Ford appeared in a popular series of televised press conferences with Illinois Senator Everett Dirksen, in which they proposed Republican alternatives to Johnson's policies.
-Many in the press jokingly called this "The Ev and Jerry Show."
+Many in the press jokingly called this "The Ev and Jerry Show".
 Johnson said at the time, "Jerry Ford is so dumb he can't fart and chew gum at the same time."
-The press, used to sanitizing Johnson's salty language, reported this as "Gerald Ford can't walk and chew gum at the same time."
+The press, used to sanitizing Johnson's language, reported this as "Gerald Ford can't walk and chew gum at the same time."

 After Richard Nixon was elected president in November 1968, Ford's role shifted to being an advocate for the White House agenda.
 Congress passed several of Nixon's proposals, including the National Environmental Policy Act and the Tax Reform Act of 1969.
 Another high-profile victory for the Republican minority was the State and Local Fiscal Assistance Act.
 Passed in 1972, the act established a revenue sharing program for state and local governments.
 Ford's leadership was instrumental in shepherding revenue sharing through Congress, and resulted in a bipartisan coalition that supported the bill with 223 votes in favor (compared with 185 against).

 During the eight years from 1965 to 1973 that Ford served as minority leader, he received many friends in the House because of his fair leadership and inoffensive personality.